iFurySt/ifuryst.github.io/_pages/must-reads.md

 links:
   - title: "Why everyone should learn to code"
     url: "https://blog.apiad.net/p/why-everyone-should-learn-to-code"
-    reason: 'A great article!
+    reason: "A great article!
 I like the a lot of points, like what is coding, the abstraction, LLMs don’t make bad programmers better, and two schools of thought about how to learn to code.
-It definitely worth reading.'
+It definitely worth reading."
     added_at: "2024-10-29"
     tag: "article"
   - title: "Why GitHub Actually Won"